Menu

 3. Supporting Evidence

-• A formal reference from a qualified coach, club official, or national team representative confirming:
+• formal reference from a qualified coach, club official, or national team representative confirming:

 • Level of participation and achievement (including medals or rankings)